Skip to product information

 Is this Kariyatu Churna AYUSH or GMP certified?

-It is made in a factory that holds GMP, ISO 9001:2015 and HACCP certificates, under Ayush licence number GA/1762.
-The certificates belong to the factory, and we keep copies on file at Riddhish Herbals.
+It is made in a facility that holds GMP, ISO 9001:2015 and HACCP certificates, under Ayush licence number GA/1762.
+The certificates belong to the facility, and we keep copies on file at Riddhish Herbals.

 Who makes Riddhish Herbals Kariyatu Churna?

-It is sold by Riddhish Herbals and made for us by our Ayush-licensed partner factory, Panchamrut Herbals (Licence No. GA/1762), exactly as printed on the pack.
+It is sold by Riddhish Herbals and made for us by our Ayush-licensed partner, Panchamrut Herbals (Licence No. GA/1762), exactly as printed on the pack.

 What exactly is Kariyatu?

 Kariyatu is the Gujarati name for Chirata, the herb Swertia chirata.
-In Sanskrit it is Kiratatikta, which means "utterly bitter."
+In Sanskrit it is Kiratatikta, "utterly bitter."
 Here the whole plant is simply dried and powdered into a fine churna.

 What are its other names?

-Kariyatu or Kariyatun (Gujarati); Chirayata, Chirata or Chiraita (Hindi); Kiratatikta, Bhunimba or Kirata (Sanskrit); Kaduchiraita (Marathi); Nalebevu (Kannada); Chirata or Chiretta in English.
-People also spell it Chirayita or Chireta.
+Kariyatu / Kariyatun (Gujarati); Chirayata, Chirata, Chiraita (Hindi); Kiratatikta, Bhunimba, Kirata (Sanskrit); Kaduchiraita (Marathi); Nalebevu (Kannada); Chirata / Chiretta (English).

 Why is it so bitter, and how do I take it?

 Chirata is naturally one of the most bitter herbs there is — that strong taste is the herb itself.
-Start with a very small pinch in warm water, and add a little honey if you wish.
-Increase the amount slowly as you get used to it.
+Start with a very small pinch in warm water, add a little honey if you wish, and increase slowly as you get used to it.

-It is a single-ingredient, label-verified powder (Swertia chirata, whole plant, 100%) presented with honest classical-text references rather than tall claims, made in a GMP-, ISO 9001:2015- and HACCP-certified facility and quality-checked by Riddhish Herbals.
+It is a single-ingredient, label-verified powder (Swertia chirata, whole plant, 100%) presented with honest classical-text references rather than tall claims, made in a GMP-, ISO 9001:2015- and HACCP-certified facility.

 Is it in stock?

-Yes — it is available now at riddhishherbals.com with delivery all over India, and a proper bill comes with every order.
+Yes — available now at riddhishherbals.com with delivery all over India, and a proper bill with every order.

 Has Swertia chirata been studied scientifically?

-• Search terms: kariyatu powder, chirata powder, chirayata churna, swertia chirata powder
+Spelling & search variants: kariyatu powder, chirata powder, chirayata churna, swertia chirata powder, chirayita, chireta, kariyatun.

 View full details